verrazzano/verrazzano/install/README.md

 [xip.io](http://xip.io/) or
 [Oracle OCI DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm).

-> **NOTE**: You should only install this alpla release of Verazzano in a cluster that can be safely deleted when your evaluation is complete.
+> **NOTE**: You should only install this alpha release of Verrazzano in a cluster that can be safely deleted when your evaluation is complete.

 ## Resource Requirements